 Wix Logo Maker

 The Wix Logo Maker is a part of the bigger Wix package that includes their business name generator and website builder.
+A website builder similar to Boxmode.
 When talking about the logo maker for itself, it’s rather standard with a few small twists.
 It’s not a free form editor.
 Instead of acting as a generator where you get logo suggestions based on the answers you give about your business name, the field of work, slogan, etc., you know, the usual stuff.